ayushi128/Sentiment-Analysis-/README.md

 ## Usage
 1. Clone or download the repository.
 2. Place the dataset CSV files (`twitter_training.csv`, `twitter_validation.csv`) in the `data/` folder.
-3. Run the Jupyter notebook or Python script `sentiment_analysis_demo.ipynb` / `sentiment_analysis_demo.py`.
+4. Run the Jupyter notebook or Python script `sentiment_analysis_demo.ipynb` / `sentiment_analysis_demo.py`.
-4. The notebook/script preprocesses the data, trains the model, and outputs accuracy and confusion matrix.
+5. The notebook/script preprocesses the data, trains the model, and outputs accuracy and confusion matrix.

 ## Project Structure
 - `data/` - Folder containing dataset CSV files.
 - `sentiment_analysis_demo.ipynb` - Jupyter notebook with code and explanations.
-- `README.md` - This file.
-- `demo_video.mp4` - Demo video of the project (optional).

 ## Results
-The model achieves approximately 91.1% accuracy on validation data.
-The confusion matrix provides a detailed summary of correct and incorrect predictions per sentiment class.
+The model achieves approximately 91.1% accuracy on validation data for Twitter dataset and 82.7% accuracy for a sample dataset.
+The confusion matrix provides a detailed summary of correct and incorrect predictions.

 ## Future Work
 - Improve preprocessing using advanced NLTK features.